 We can only discern that the process of taking precaution from infection should be an assessment of the chances of infection and hence the effects of precautionary interventions.
 That is why we are convinced that the attempts at prevention can deal with both the anxiety and the fear of infection.
-A second point follows this; that the social environment (surroundings) and hence our actions have severe consequences as illustrated below by adopting the compliance models.
+A second point follows this; that the social environment as illustrated below by adopting the compliance models.

-Figure 5: COVID-19 Motivation Intervening Variables for
+Figure 5: COVID-19 Motivation Intervening Variables for Enhanced Control